3fbe/.github/profile/README.md

 ![GitHub issues](https://img.shields.io/github/issues/serafindustries/.github)
 ![Latest commit](https://img.shields.io/github/last-commit/serafindustries/.github?style=flat-square)

-Specialized in CyberSecurity and App development, IT Solutions at your fingerprint (yes literally we prefer Emails)
+Specialized in CyberSecurity and App development, IT Solutions at your fingerprint (yes literally we prefer Emails).
+We offer Software, Devops and Infrastructure Consulting Services for your teams since 2019.

+We'll build tailored Software for your IT needs from the ground up with focus on Maintainability, Robustness and CyberSecurity, let's discuss about it!

 </div>